MaaAssistantArknights/maa-cli/README-EN.md

 - The hot update resource can not work separately, it should be used with basic resource that installed with `MaaCore`;
 - If you want to use `git` backend, `git` command is required;
 - If you want to fetch resource with ssh, the `ssh_key` is required;
 - The `resource.remote.url` only effect for first time installation, it will be ignored when updating resource.
-If you want to change the remote url, you should change it manually or delete the resource directory and reinstall resource.
+If you want to change the remote URL, you should change it manually or delete the resource directory and reinstall resource.
 The directory of repository can be located by `maa dir hot-update`.

 ### Example of config file